MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOMigrationJobStatus.md

 ## SYNOPSIS

+**Note**: This cmdlet has been deprecated.
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 Use this cmdlet to monitor the status of a submitted SharePoint Online migration job.

-> [!NOTE]
-> This cmdlet has been deprecated.
-To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](https://docs.microsoft.com/sharepointmigration/overview-spmt-ps-cmdlets).

 ## SYNTAX